 If you are being affected by Parental Alienation, please fill in the form on the right and one of our Family team will get back to you shortly, to discuss how we can help.

-Alternatively, you can directly contact Louise Barretto from our Family team to talk about the matter further.
+Alternatively, you can directly contact Louise Barretto Partner and Head of the Family & Divorce team or Catherine Longshaw also a Partner and member of the Family team to talk about the matter further.